 The table below shows the compensation and rehabilitation benefits will be offered by the subsidiaries for each Project Affected Person or family, affected by one of their projects.
-Evidence to the effect that a person is a legitimate PAP will need to be provided in the form of a written legal document, or reference to a record, such as a revenue officer certificate, electoral roll, ration card or school record
+Evidence to the effect that a person is a legitimate PAP will need to be provided in the form of a written legal document, or reference to a record, such as a revenue officer certificate, electoral roll, ration card or school record.

-Category of

-Persons

-affected by the

-Proiect

-Persons : tincluding tribals cultivating land from whom land is acquired.
+Category of Persons affected by the Project Compensation and Rehabilitation entitlement option Provisions (i) Persons (including tribals cultivating land under traditional rights) from whom land is acquired.
 All land owners with titles will receive monetary compensation for the land acquired from them.
 The value of the land is determined on the basis of prevailing legal norms.
-In respect of tribals cultivating land under traditional under traditional rights, authentication of land held under traditional rights by state authorities will be necessary.
+In respect of tribals cultivating land under traditional rights, authentication of land held under traditional rights by state authorities will be necessary.
 In addition to above the following shall apply.